Going solar with Florida Power and Light (FPL)

 FPL’s net metering program has an annual true-up in January.
 Sometimes, utility companies will use estimated numbers for your usage and production, instead of what is actually on your meter.
 The annual true-up adjusts for the differences between these estimated numbers and your actual consumption and production.

 If you have any excess net metering credits at the time of your true-up, FPL will pay you out at the “average annual cost of generation” per kWh.
 The annual cost of generation is substantially lower than the retail rate of electricity, usually between $0.02 and $0.03 per kWh for FPL.
 Then your net metering credit bank will be reset to zero.

-No, Florida Power and Light does not offer any rebates or incentives for homeowners going solar.
+No, Florida Power and Light do not offer any rebates or incentives for homeowners going solar.